 AncestryDNA is a new DNA testing service that utilizes some of the latest autosomal testing technology to revolutionize the way you discover your family history.
 This service combines advanced DNA science with the world’s largest online family history resource to predict your genetic ethnicity and help you find new family connections.
 It maps ethnicity going back multiple generations and provides insight into such possibilities as: what region of Europe are my ancestors from, or am I likely to have East Asian heritage?
 AncestryDNA can also help identify relationships with unknown relatives through a dynamic list of possible DNA member matches.

-Your AncestryDNA results include information about your genetic ethnicity predictions and provide you with DNA matches, linking you to others who have taken the AncestryDNA test.
+Your AncestryDNA results include information about your genetic ethnicity estimates and provide you with DNA matches, linking you to others who have taken the AncestryDNA test.
 Your results are a great starting point for more family history research, and it can also be a way to dig even deeper into the research you’ve already done.

 The AncestryDNA test uses microarray-based autosomal DNA testing, which surveys a person’s entire genome at over 700,000 locations, all with a simple saliva sample.
 Additionally, the new online interface integrates state-of-the art tools for you to utilize your DNA results for family history research.

 Your DNA may hold information to help make new discoveries about your family’s past, your cultural roots, as well as confirm information in your family tree.
 Using your DNA test in combination with Ancestry.com gives you hints that can guide your investigations and connect you with new relatives.
-These new relatives may have additional information, a piece of your family story to tell or photos to share.
+These new relatives you discover may have additional information, a piece of your family story to tell or photos to share.

-Your DNA test results also provides information that’s more relevant and recent—targeting your family history a few hundred or even a thousand years ago, as compared to the Y-chromosome or mitochondrial DNA tests, which have a 10,000 to 50,000 year time focus.
+Your DNA test results also provide information that’s more relevant and recent—targeting your family history a few hundred or even a thousand years ago, as compared to the Y-chromosome or mitochondrial DNA tests, which have a 10,000 to 50,000 year time focus.

 Yes, women and men can take the AncestryDNA autosomal test since we all carry the DNA that is being tested.
 In fact, men and women are tested in the same way for the same number of markers.